xNakero/oszczedzator3000/README.md

 All responses return [User Personal Details Request/Response](#user-personal-details-requestresponse).

-There are availible 3 HTTP methods - GET, POST, PUT.
+There are availible 3 HTTP methods - GET, POST, PATCH.
 User can only delete his personal details when he deletes his/her account.
 User can have access only to his/her personal details.

 All methods are available at the endpoint
 ```